ADorigi/rabbitmq/README.md

 # rabbitmq
-rabbitmq wrapper library in go
+Rabbitmq wrapper library in Go.
+Protocols supported: `AMQP`

 # How to Use